MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 }
 ```

-## Querying Network Advanced Keywords
+### Accessing Configuration Parameters in the Registry

-Next we'll replace [**NdisOpenConfigurationEx**](https://msdn.microsoft.com/library/windows/hardware/hh975122) and related calls with the `NetConfiguration*` methods.
+Next, we'll replace calls to [**NdisOpenConfigurationEx**](https://msdn.microsoft.com/library/windows/hardware/ff563717) and related functions with the `NetConfiguration*` methods.
 The methods are similar, and you won't need to restructure your code.

-Start by calling [**NetAdapterOpenConfiguration method**](netadapteropenconfiguration.md) to get a handle to a configuration object.
+Start by calling [**NetAdapterOpenConfiguration**](netadapteropenconfiguration.md) to get a handle to a configuration object.
 Then, you can query it:

 ```ManagedCPlusPlus
 NETCONFIGURATION config = NULL;